1. Uploading new versions on top of existing files

 To compare versions, open a file with more than one version in Filestage, then click “Compare” at the top of the screen.

 You’ll then see the two latest versions side by side, including all the comments.
-And if you want to compare versions across different review steps, use the dropdown menus at the top of the screen.
+And if you want to compare versions across different reviewer groups, use the dropdown menus at the top of the screen.

 When comparing two versions of a document or PDF, you’ll see a button at the top of the screen that says “Auto compare text”.